brackendev/SwiftPlayground-Pharo/README.md

 **(TODO)**

+### Imports

+[Foundation](https://developer.apple.com/documentation/foundation) is imported automatically.
+For other frameworks, import as needed.

 ### Asynchronous Swift Code

 To prevent asynchronous Swift code from exiting too early, use [dispatchMain()](https://developer.apple.com/documentation/dispatch/1452860-dispatchmain) to never return and use [exit(0)](https://developer.apple.com/documentation/foundation/thread/1409404-exit) to exit when the program should be complete.